1997 Mazda Eunos 500 from Australia and New Zealand

-I am surprised how many people cannot tell genuine leather from synthetic.
-Only a Eunos 800 has real leather, all the rest - Eunos 500, Sentia, etc have SYNTHETIC leather.
-Dealers still market it as a "leather", which in my opinion is atrocious, but they somehow get away with it.
+I am surprised how many people cannot tell the difference between genuine leather and synthetic junk.
+Only Eunos 800 has REAL leather, all the rest - Eunos 500, Sentia, etc have SYNTHETIC leather.
+Dealers still market it as "leather", which in my opinion is atrocious, but they somehow get away with it.

 You know if it is leather or not as soon as you open the door.
 If it is leather - it smells like leather, no matter what age; the real leather smell is always there.

 Conclusion - it is not the fault of the owner.

 It just aged and cracked - because Mazda wanted to play "the green game" and used vinyl, even though it was more expensive back than compared to real leather.

 Sad.
 Saved few cows, but made many people unhappy.